Home > Analyses > Healthcare > UnitedHealth Group Incorporated

 Main Competitors

-The Healthcare sector for Medical – Healthcare Plans includes 7 competitors, with the top 7 leaders by market capitalization listed below:
+The Healthcare sector includes 7 main competitors, with the table listing the top 7 leaders by market capitalization:

 | Competitor | Market Cap. |